 The nice thing about day hikes versus backpacking is that weight isn’t as much of a concern as it is when you backpack.

 Unlike packing our backpacks for the weekend, we can pack regular food instead of lightweight freeze-dried or dehydrated food.
-For example, sandwiches, chips, even cookies for a treat are not too heavy for short day hikes.
+For example, sandwiches, chips, and even cookies for a treat are not too heavy for short day hikes.
 We were ready!

 As you may know parents — traveling with children means that they are ALWAYS hungry.
 Hence, I brought snacks and more snacks.
 Snacks for the ride to the hike.
 And snacks for the ride home from the hike.